skagankose/skagankose.github.io/index.md

 Note that colors and sizes of nodes are arranged according to [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) centrality score.

-> I want to reserve couple of sentences to mention about the program I used for drawing graphs.
+> I want to reserve couple of sentences to mention the program that I used for drawing graphs which is [Gephi](https://gephi.org).
-> I used [Gephi](https://gephi.org) through-out the project, which is one of the leading visualization and exploration software for all kinds of graphs and networks.
+> It is one of the leading visualization and exploration software for all kinds of graphs and networks.
-> It is open-source and free.
+> Moreover, it is open-source and free.

 # Natural Language Processing Analysis